openstack/ironic/doc/source/contributor/rbac-testing.rst

 one of the following error codes.

 * 200 - Got the item from the API - This is an database driven interaction.
-* 201 - Created - This is databaes driven interaction.
+* 201 - Created - This is database driven interaction.
 These are rare.
 * 204 - Accepted - This is a database driven interaction.
 These are rare.
 * 403 - Forbidden - This tells us the policy worked as expected where access was denied.